fbpx

 Dyspraxia is a neurological condition that interferes with an individual’s physical coordination, making tasks such as writing, typing, or tying shoelaces significant challenges.
 This condition can greatly affect a child’s fine motor skills and speech, often leading to academic struggles and a hit to their self-esteem.

 Our personalized programs aim to turn the struggles associated with dyspraxia into strengths, guiding students not just to cope, but to flourish.
-This approach is born out of the lived experiences, passion, and expertise of our founder, Margo Fourman.
-Despite her own battles with severe dyslexia and dyspraxia, she found a way to transform these challenges into strengths and is committed to helping students do the same.
+This approach is borne out of my lived experiences.
+Despite my battles with severe dyslexia and dyspraxia, I found a way to transform these challenges into strengths and became committed to helping students do the same.

 Grasping Dyspraxia in Context